Surgical approach

 - Mitral valve surgery (repair/replacement)

-- Left atriotomy (or trans-septal); repair preferred when feasible (annuloplasty ring, leaflet resection, chordal replacement) or replacement
+- Left atriotomy (or trans-septal), repair preferred when feasible (annuloplasty ring, leaflet resection, chordal replacement) or replacement

 - May include AF surgery (MAZE) and left atrial appendage closure